npcghost/npcghost.github.io/_posts/2020-09-08-Bad_Experiences.md

 I called my doctor's office, and they assured me these initial symptoms were normal, suggesting I take the prescribed hydroxyzine alongside it.
 Trusting my doctor, I tried to ignore the symptoms.
 However, on the seventh day, I woke up, got ready for work, and suddenly felt a shock up my spine.
 I lost sensation in my limbs, collapsed, and experienced total paralysis with no breathing or heartbeat.
 It was a terrifying experience, and I couldn't even scream.
 After a minute, I regained feeling and hyperventilated.

-My boyfriend at the time couldn't help due to work, and I called my doctor's office, who advised me to come in without driving.
+I called my doctor's office, who advised me to come in without driving.
 They found elevated vitals and nystagmus but didn't see anything requiring an ER visit.
 Strangely, my doctor insisted I continue the medication and claimed it was just a placebo in the first month.
 His reaction left a lasting fear of medication, as I worry there won't be help if something goes wrong.
 I should have changed doctors, but I hesitated due to the time invested with him and self-doubt about my actions during this incident.
 Also he had agreed to do further testing as I felt something was very wrong.

 </details>